springone-tour-2021/lab-workshop-3/workshop/content/exercises/A-01-content.md

 ## Cats, Cats, Everywhere

 Throughout this workshop, you will be using a Spring Boot application called _Cat Service_ that returns cat names and ages.
-The app uses a postgres database to store cat information.
+The app uses a Postgres database to store cat information.

 #### Prerequisites